AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 * 💪 Power Pivot

 ### Hotel Reservations Dataset
-The dataset used for this project  is available via my Kaggle: [Hotel Reservations Dataset by Ahsan Raza](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset).
+The dataset used for this project  is available via Kaggle: [Hotel Reservations Dataset by Ahsan Raza](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset).
 It includes detailed information on:

 * 👨‍💼 Booking ID, date and status
 * 💰 Average Room Prices